Forward Analysis and Model Checking for Trace Bounded WSTS

-Let us describe a generic recipe for establishing lower bounds: Given a system $\mathcal{S}$ that simulates a space-bounded Turing machine $\mathcal{M}$, hence with a finite number of different configurations $n_c$, assemble a new system $\mathcal{S}'$ that first weakly computes $n_c$, then simulates the runs of $\mathcal{S}$ but decreases some counter holding $n_c$ at each transition.
+Let us describe a generic recipe for establishing lower bounds: Given a system $\mathcal{S}$ that simulates a space-bounded Turing machine $\mathcal{M}$, hence with a finite number of different configurations $n_c$, assemble a new system $\mathcal{S}'$ that first non deterministically computes some $N$ up to $n_c$ (this is also known as a ``weak'' computer for $n_c$), then simulates the runs of $\mathcal{S}$ but decreases some counter holding $N$ at each transition.
 Thus $\mathcal{S}'$ terminates and has a bounded trace set, but still simulates $\mathcal{M}$.
-Now, add two loops on two different symbols $a$ and $b$ from the configurations that simulate the halting state of $\mathcal{M}$, and therefore obtain a system which is trace-flattable if and only if $\mathcal{M}$ halts.
-Put differently, we reduce the control-state reachability problem in terminating systems to the boundedness problem.
+Now, add two loops on two different symbols $a$ and $b$ from the configurations that simulate the halting state of $\mathcal{M}$, and therefore obtain a system which is trace bounded if and only if $\mathcal{M}$ does not halt.
+Put differently, we reduce the control-state reachability problem in terminating systems to the trace boundedness problem.

-We instantiate this recipe in the cases of Petri nets in \autoref{sub:exp}, using Lipton~(\citeyear{cardoza})'s results, for reset Petri nets (and thus affine counter systems) in \autoref{sub:rst} using \citet{acklcs}'s results, and for lossy channel systems in \autoref{sub:lcs}, using \citet{CS-lics08}'s results.
-Although the complexity for Petri nets is quite significantly lower than for the other classes of systems, we also derive a non-primitive recursive lower bound on the \emph{size} of a bounded expression for a trace bounded Petri net (\autoref{sub:prim}).
+We instantiate this recipe in the cases of Petri nets in \autoref{sub:exp}, using \citet{lipton76}'s results, for reset Petri nets (and thus affine counter systems) in \autoref{sub:rst} using \citet{acklcs}'s results, and for lossy channel systems in \autoref{sub:lcs}, using \citet{CS-lics08}'s results.
+Although the complexity for Petri nets is quite significantly lower than for the other classes of systems, we also derive a non primitive-recursive lower bound on the \emph{size} of a bounded expression for a trace bounded Petri net (\autoref{sub:prim}).

-\subsubsection{\textsc{ExpSpace} Hardness for Petri Nets}
+\subsubsection{\textsc{ExpSpace}-Hardness for Petri Nets}

 Let us first observe that, since \citet{kmtree}-like constructions always terminate in Petri nets, the search for an increasing fork is an algorithm (instead of a semi-algorithm).
-However, the complexity of this algorithm is non primitive recursive.
+However, the complexity of this algorithm is not primitive-recursive~\citep{cardoza}.

-We conjecture there is actually an exponential space procedure: State boundedness of Petri nets can be decided in exponential space using a procedure due to \citet{rackoff}, as well as and many more properties by an extension thereof to \emph{increasing paths formul\ae} recently given by \citet{yen}.
-However, it is unclear whether such a formula could be designed for boundedness, since accelerations violate the increasing condition---in this regard, boundedness is similar to the regularity of the trace language.

-Meanwhile, we extend the \textsc{ExpSpace} hardness result of Lipton~\cite{cardoza} for the Petri net coverability problem to the trace boundedness problem.
+Meanwhile, we extend the \textsc{ExpSpace}-hardness result of \citet{lipton76} for the Petri net coverability problem to the trace boundedness problem.
+As shown in~\citep{Schmitz11} using an extension of the techniques of \citet{rackoff}, trace boundedness is in \textsc{ExpSpace} for Petri nets, thus trace boundedness is \textsc{ExpSpace}-complete for Petri nets.